Developer Documentation

 Sample app running as app and in the editor

 Now, finally, something interesting happens: You see another cube in the scene.
-If your volume are too high, or your mic is too sensitive, you might here an echo: That is, because both peers are running on the same machine with the same input - which does not make much sense but for testing its ok.
+If your volume is too high, or your mic is too sensitive, you might hear an echo: That is, because both peers are running on the same machine with the same input - which does not make much sense but for testing it is ok.

 You can send the binary to your friend or colleague to test ODIN in a more realistic scenario.